manu-vaillant-afk/documentation/content/developer/howtos/upgrade_custom_db.rst

 For a standard overview, please refer to the :doc:`upgrade documentation </administration/upgrade>`.

-We consider a custom module, any module that extends the standard code of Odoo and that was not built with studio.
+We consider a custom module, any module that extends the standard code of Odoo and that was not built with the Studio app.
 Before upgrading those modules, or before asking for them to be upgraded, you might want to have a look at the :ref:`Service-level Agreement <upgrade/sla>` to make sure who's responsible for it.